johnhibbert/PresidentialGameEngine/README.md

 #### Project Descriptions

 * PresidentialGameEngine.ClassLibrary
-    * The core functional classes
+    * The core functional classes, built mostly on generic enums and classes

 * PresidentialGameEngine.ClassLibrary.Tests
     * The unit tests covering those classes

 * PresidentialGameEngine.ConsoleRunner
-    * A console application providing a sandbox and simple access to conduct manual tests
+    * A console application providing a sandbox and simple access to conduct manual testing

+* NineteenSixty
+    * A project to consume the classes above and implement them with non-generic uses.

+* NineteenSixty.Tests
+    * The unit tests covering the 1960 specific concepts.

 * NineteenSixtyApplication
 	* A console application offering some semblance of structure and normal play to try and expose any design issues